Ellie Clarke was invited onto Rutland Radio to be interviewed by Lydia Meredith, to discuss children's sleep difficulties.

 Using a behavioural approach to sleep I will investigate your child's sleep history through sleep diaries, parental questionnaire and through telephone / Skype / FaceTime or face to face consultation (within 30 miles of Peterborough) in your home.

-This information will lead to a bespoke sleep programme (dependent on which sleep package selected) to suit your child and family's individual needs.
+This information will lead to a bespoke sleep programme / strategies and advice (dependent on which sleep package selected) to suit your child and family's individual needs.
 This family centred approach does NOT include leaving your child to “cry it out”, which is distressing for both child and family.

 See our range of Sleep Packages.